hemml/OMGlib/README.md

 - `(dialog-ok)` - close current modal dialog, `modal-dialog` will return data entered in fields.

 - `(get-dialog-data)` - returns `plist` with dialog data, can be called anytime on frontend or backend.

+To make a password input use line `(:mypass "Password" :type "password")`

 ### Yotube player